Glitzyken/Nexter/README.md

 # Nexter ⛪🏡🏠

-An illusive housing company that provides real estate agent services.
+A fictional company that provides housing services.

 Built using CSS3, Sass, Flexbox, and Grid.